cympfh/cumin/src/spec/array.md

 # Array

-An Array is a value data containing zero or more elements in order.
+An Array is a Value data containing zero or more elements in order.
 It is required that all elements have same types, therefore any Array can be called an Array of type `T` where `T` is the type of elements.